 - 1. Determination of relative volatility and verification of Rayleigh's equation by Simple Distillation - 2.
 Estimation of Vaporization efficiency and Thermal efficiency for Steam Distillation - 3.
 Determination of Mass transfer coefficient and the effect of temperature on surface evaporation. - 4.
 Determination of optimum number of stages for leaching using a given amount of solvent. - 5.
 Evaluate the isotherm parameters for Freundlich adsorption isotherm. - 6.
 Determination of diffusion coefficient for acetone in air and naphthalene in air. - 7.
 Determination of air drying characteristics for a given specimen and estimation of masstransfer coefficient. - 8.
 Determination of mass transfer coefficient using a wetted wall column - 9.
 Determination of drying characteristics for given specimen under vacuum and estimation ofmass transfer coefficient - 10.
-To study the characteristics of a recalculating humidifier - 11.
-Determination of break through point in Continuous adsorption - 12.
-Estimation of plait point for a ternary system
+Determination of break through point in Continuous adsorption

-- 1. R. E. Treybal, "Mass Transfer Operations", 3rd Edn., McGraw Hill Book Co., New York, 1981. - 2.
+- 1. R. E. Treybal, "Mass Transfer Operations", 3rd Edn., McGraw Hill Book Co., New York.1981. - 2.
 N. Anantharaman and K.M.Meera Sheriffa Begum, "Mass Transfer Theory and Practice", Printice Hall of India Pvt.
 Ltd., New Delhi, 2013. - 3.
 C. J. Geankopolis, "Transport Processes in Chemical Operations", 4th Edn., Prentice Hall ofIndia, New Delhi, 2004. - 4.
 Mass transfer laboratory manual